-Since 1952, St. Bridget Catholic School has built a solid tradition of excellence.
+Since 1952, Saint Bridget Catholic School has built a solid tradition of excellence.
 The school was recognized in 2007 as a Blue Ribbon School of Excellence.

 In 2008, the school received further accolades from the accrediting body, SACS-CASI, by earning the top designation of exemplary status.
 The school’s many accomplishments are tied closely to the hard work of a caring and talented staff, a supportive parish and pastor, dedicated parents and an engaged student body.